NishantSatere/Model-Misfit/README.md

-Sure!
-Here's a more detailed and expanded version of your README with comprehensive explanations for each feature, including placeholders for your image paths:

----

 # Sentinel Security System

 The Sentinel Security System integrates advanced security models to ensure comprehensive protection and real-time monitoring of your premises.
 Below is an overview of the implemented models and features: